 The O2 Academy in Brixton apparently has a history of problematic concerts.
 The venue which has a standing capacity of 4,921 ought to have had tighter security than it did the day of the incident.
-Their issues with security lapses have been indicated on previous occasions like during the Fred Again performance a week before Asake’s scheduled show.
-Attendees expressed security concerns as some people claimed that they witnessed security letting in too many people.
+Their issues with security lapses have been indicated on previous occasions.
+For example, the Fred Again performance, a week before Asake’s scheduled show, had security issues.
+Attendees expressed security concerns as they claimed that security let in too many people.
 Another complaint came sometime in March during a Slowthai concert; an attendee claimed to have seen security at the venue taking money from people to be let in.

 These errors in carrying out the proper security measures can put tons at risk.
 People present during the night of the Brixton crowd crush say they saw the venue fill up before the intended performance time.
 The O2 Academy Brixton currently has its licence suspended until January 16th .
 A proper hearing will take place to decide the site’s ability to hold safe events.